 Lillian Dabney has been involved in every aspect of the book, from fierce reader, to book binder and is an advocate of all things literary.
 She has served on the board of the Washington Book Arts Guild and Friends of the Seattle Public Library.
 She received a Master's degree in Library and Information Science from the University of Washington and worked at the Seattle Public Library as an on-call reference and readers services librarian.

 Tess comes to Folio with 10 years of experience in digital marketing, events and development both in the US and Saudi Arabia with her most recent role being Digital Marketing Manager at Amazon.
 A digital professional with a passion for gender equality in tech, Tess founded GCON, a gaming community and annual convention for women players and developers in Saudi Arabia.
-Her non-profit experience includes fundraising for the Womxn’s March on Seattle and ArtsEd Washington, where she currently serves as a Board Treasurer.
+Her non-profit experience includes fundraising for the Womxn’s March on Seattle and ArtsEd Washington, where she served as a board member.

 BOARD OF DIRECTORS